 Don’t you hate it when you get your pagodas crossed with your dagobas?!
 Well maybe not, but if you’re travelling through East Asia – particularly places like Vietnam, Myanmar, China and Japan – you’ll hear a lot of confusing references and generalised terms when it comes to Buddhist religious buildings.

-The Buddhist Architecture 101 Series is here to help you sort through the semantics of these beautiful buildings and impress your fellow travellers with fascinating facts about these religious structures.
+The Buddhist Architecture 101 Series is here to help you sort through the semantics of these beautiful buildings and get more out of your visit to these types of religious structures.
 Let’s start by answering, what is a pagoda?
+Followed by:

 What’s in a name?
 Pagoda meaning

-The term “pagoda” comes from the native Sri Lankan (Sinhalese) word “dagoba,” which means relic chamber.
+The term “pagoda” comes from the Sinhalese word “dagoba,” which means relic chamber.
 The pagoda evolved from the stupas of ancient Nepal and this name is a reflection of the stupa’s purpose as a reliquary – a place to store holy relics.
-If you haven’t read Buddhist Architecture 101: Stupa, I recommend doing that now.
-We’ll wait for you here.

 From India to Japan